algosup/2023-2024-project-4-sportshield-team-5/documents/technical-specification/technical-specification.md

 ## 8. Troubleshoot

-If any problem encountered, skip this point.
+If no problem was encountered during the whole process, skip this point.

 First and foremost, simply press the 'reset' button on the card (Cf. pinout above) and try to upload again.

 If the code is still not uploading, try first to run a simple code on the board : for that, click on 'File'->'Examples'->'01.Basics'->'Blink' and try to upload again.
-This code should make an LED blinking on the board.
+This code should make an LED blink on the board.
 If not, maybe the wrong port is selected.

 We won't expand on all the possible causes of a failure, so we encourage to read again attentively these 7 steps, and check if it worked well.
 If there are still some problems, find some help on the internet, by copying the error message of the terminal output.
 And if possible, try with another board.